yoginderbagga/90DaysOfDevOps/2026/day-32/docker-volumes-networking.md

 <img width="1907" height="455" alt="image" src="https://github.com/user-attachments/assets/a103c881-30df-4d10-a973-195d331b9a34" />

 Also, i added a message from the /usr/share/nginx/html folder from inside the container and that got added live as well.
 This means changes are immediately reflected from either side ( container or the host ) and no need to update on both the location or re-create the container image again.

+# Task 4: Docker Networking

+Docker networking is isolate and communicate the container with each other, from the host machine and towards the external networks using pluggable drivers.

+Types of Network Drivers:

+1. Bridge
+2. Host
+3. Overlay
+4. mcvlan
+5. ipvlan
+6. none